 There are numerous opportunities and various specialties in the healthcare sector.
 The industry, though, is divided in five basic career pathways:

-1. Diagnostic Services Pathway offers jobs that help identify a disease or condition by analyzing the health status of patients.
+- Diagnostic Services Pathway offers jobs that help identify a disease or condition by analyzing the health status of patients.
 This pathway includes workers who use tests to detect, diagnose, and treat diseases, injuries, and other physical conditions, with the help of various medical tools and equipment.
-Radiologic or X-ray and ultrasound technicians, as well as cardiovascular and medical laboratory technicians, are few of the jobs in this category.
+Radiologic or X-ray and ultrasound technicians and cardiovascular and medical laboratory technicians are few of the jobs in this category.

-5. Biotechnology Research and Development Pathway offers careers that typically require a higher level of specialties aimed at using scientific and technical enhancements to improve diagnostic and therapeutic activities in health care.
-Toxicologists, biomedical engineers, and epidemiologist fall under this category.
+- The Biotechnology Research and Development Pathway offers careers that typically require a higher level of specialties, aimed at using scientific and technical enhancements to improve diagnostic and therapeutic activities in health care.
+Toxicologists, biomedical engineers, and epidemiologists fall under this category.

 The healthcare sector is currently in need of these professionals, according to industry estimates: